It’s tough to know what your customers are thinking and feeling.

 2. Ask for feedback right after a purchase

-Another great tip: ask customers for feedback right after they buy something.
+Another great time to ask for feedback from customers is right after they buy something.
+Post-purchase customer experience plays a vital role in encouraging repeat orders.

-At this stage, customer feedback helps to ensure that you’re building a solid relationship—which will convert a one-time buyer into a loyal customer.
-Your buyers will feel included when they help a brand or store they really love.
+At this stage, customer feedback helps to ensure that you’re building a solid relationship, which will convert a one-time buyer into a loyal customer.
+Your buyers will feel valued when they’re invited to help a brand or store they really love by providing their thoughts.

 Furthermore, customers who just bought something are in a positive mood.
 They’re more open to communication.
 Use this opportunity to your advantage and display an onsite message right after they purchase.